nunompmoniz/RankEval_ECIR2017/README.md

 # RankEval_ECIR2017
 Data-Driven Relevance Judgments for Ranking Evaluation

-In this repository you will find the code and data used to execute the experimental process (designed for R) in the submitted article "Data-Driven Relevance Judgments for Ranking Evaluations".
+In this repository you will find the code and data used to execute the experimental process (designed for R) of the paper "Data-Driven Relevance Judgments for Ranking Evaluations".

 This article was written by Nuno Moniz, Luís Torgo and João Vinagre.
-It was submitted to the 39th European Conference on Information Retrieval.
+It was uploaded to arXiv.

 Figure1.R : R Code to generate Figure 1<br/>
 GoD_phi.R : R Code to interpolate relevance according to the magnitude of their divergence<br/>